kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/swift.md

       credentialSecret: "os-credential"
 ```

-#### swift.tenant
+### swift.tenant

 `swift.tenant` is an optional field that specifies the name of the tenant.
-If it is not specifies, then Vault will set value to the default tenant of the username.
+If it is not specified, then Vault will set the value to the default tenant of the username.

 ```yaml
 spec: